Mike McCarthy

-Michael John McCarthy (born November 10, 1963) is an American football coach who is the head coach of the Dallas Cowboys of the National Football League (NFL).
+Michael John McCarthy (born November 10, 1963) is an American professional football coach who most recently was the head coach of the Dallas Cowboys of the National Football League (NFL) from 2020 to 2024.
 From 2006 to 2018, he was the head coach of the Green Bay Packers.
-In 2011, he led the team to a win in Super Bowl XLV over his hometown Pittsburgh Steelers.
-He was previously the offensive coordinator for the San Francisco 49ers and New Orleans Saints.
+In 2011, McCarthy led the team to a win in Super Bowl XLV over his hometown team, the Pittsburgh Steelers.
+He was also the offensive coordinator for the San Francisco 49ers and New Orleans Saints.

-During his 16 seasons as a head coach in the NFL, McCarthy has an overall regular season record of 155–97–2.
-He is among the only five head coaches (Tom Landry, Chuck Noll, Andy Reid and Bill Belichick) to lead one franchise to eight straight playoff appearances.
+During his 17 seasons as a head coach in the NFL, McCarthy has an overall regular season record of 169–104–2.
+He is among only five head coaches (Tom Landry, Chuck Noll, Andy Reid, and Bill Belichick) to lead one franchise to eight straight playoff appearances.
 McCarthy is second to Curly Lambeau in all-time wins leading the Packers.

 Early life

 McCarthy was born and raised in Pittsburgh, in the blue-collar neighborhood of Greenfield.
 His mother, Ellen McCarthy, was a secretary who also worked in restaurants and for the Peace & Justice Center.
-His father, Joe McCarthy, was a firefighter for the Pittsburgh Fire Bureau and an officer for the Pittsburgh Police.
+His father, Joe McCarthy Jr., was a firefighter for the Pittsburgh Fire Bureau and an officer for the Pittsburgh Police Department.
 He also owned a bar called Joe McCarthy's Bar and Grill, which Mike spent his Sundays cleaning before church.
 McCarthy was raised as a Pittsburgh Steelers fan.

-McCarthy was one of five siblings.
-He has three sisters, Colleen, Ellen, and Kellie, and a younger brother Joseph McCarthy III (d.
+McCarthy is one of five siblings.
+He has three sisters, Colleen, Ellen, and Kellie, and a brother, Joseph III (d.
 2015).
-Mike attended St. Rosalia primary school, where he played basketball.
+McCarthy attended St. Rosalia primary school, where he played basketball.
 He later made annual donations to the school.
 McCarthy attended Bishop Boyle High School.

-Playing career
+Playing career and education

+After high school, McCarthy initially went to Salem University (then Salem College) in West Virginia before returning home to work in his father's bar.
 In 1984, McCarthy attended Scottsdale Community College in Arizona, playing one season for the Fighting Artichokes football team.
-McCarthy transferred to Baker University, an NAIA school located in Baldwin City, Kansas.
-He was a two-time all-conference tight end.
+He then transferred to Baker University, an NAIA school located in Baldwin City, Kansas.
+McCarthy was a two-time all-conference tight end.
 In 1986 McCarthy was captain of the team, which finished the season as the national runner-up in NAIA Division II.

 In 1987, McCarthy earned a B.S. in business administration.